cloudfoundry-community/gautocloud/README.md

 func init(){
     // Gautocloud use logrus as logger, see: https://github.com/sirupsen/logrus
-    // When using facade, first log messages are emitted with default level from logrus (INFO) and debug message cannot be seen
+    // When using facade, first log messages are emitted with default level from logrus (INFO) and debug message cannot be seen.
-    // You must explicitely ask to see logs which couldn't be seen during initialization log.SetLevel(log.DebugLevel)
-    gautocloud.ShowPreviousLog()
+    // To be able to see log message on load simply add the env var `GAUTOCLOUD_DEBUG` to `true`, you will be able to
+    // see debug message from gautocloud.
+    log.SetLevel(log.DebugLevel)
 }

 func main() {